-Page 65 of the CALFED ROD states the drinking water quality program's general target is "continuously improving Delta water quality for all uses, including in-Delta environmental and agricultural uses' and its specific target is "providing safe, reliable, and affordable drinking water in a cost-effective way, [is] to achieve either: (a) average concentrations at Clifton Court Forebay and other southern and central Delta drinking water intakes of 50 ug/L bromide and 3.0 mg/L total organic carbon, or (b) an equivalent level of public health protection using a cost-effective combination of alternative source waters, source control and treatment technologies."
+Page 65 of the CALFED Record of Decision (ROD) states the drinking water quality program's general target is "continuously improving Delta water quality for all uses, including in-Delta environmental and agricultural uses" and its specific target is "providing safe, reliable, and affordable drinking water in a cost-effective way, [is] to achieve either: (a) average concentrations at Clifton Court Forebay and other southern and central Delta drinking water intakes of 50 μ g/L bromide and 3.0 mg/L total organic carbon, or (b) an equivalent level of public health protection using a cost-effective combination of alternative source waters, source control and treatment technologies."
 The CALFED Water Quality Program Plan (Appendix to the CALFED EIR/EIS, 2000) defines water quality targets as "A numeric or narrative water, sediment, or tissue value associated with a parameter of concern.
 Water quality targets are based on existing water quality, sediment, and tissue objectives recognized by the scientific community and regulatory authorities.
 In general, targets have been established to represent a threshold below which beneficial uses of water are not impaired.
-The target represents the goal toward which the Water Quality Program Plan, there are several numeric targets listed for drinking water intakes:
+The target represents the goal toward which the Water Quality Program will strive; realizing targets may not be possible to reach in all cases."
+In Appendix D2 of the Water Quality Program Plan, there are several numeric targets listed for drinking water intakes:

-· · · · · · · · · · · · · · · · · · · Bromide <50 μ g/L (or an equivalent level of public health protection, based on a regulatory bromate standard of 5 μ g/L and the CUWA 3 expert panel report) Total Organic Carbon < 3 mg/L (or an equivalent level of public health protection, based on a regulatory bromate standard of 5 μ g/L and the CUWA 4 expert panel report) Chloride 250 mg/L,150 mg/L (Same as D-1641 and the current Sacramento-San Joaquin Bay Delta Water Quality Control Plan) Nutrients 10 mg/L, no increase in nitrate levels Total Dissolved Solids < 220 mg/L (10-yr avg) (from SWP Water Service Contract, may be changed to a 6-month or 1 year avg target) < 440 mg/L (monthly avg) Pathogens No MCL standard; < 1 oocyst/100L for Giardia and Cryptosporidium Turbidity 0.5 or 1.0 NTU (in treated water); 50 NTU (target is to reduce current variability)
+Bromide <50 μg/L (or an equivalent level of public health protection, based on a regulatory bromate standard of 5 μg/L and the CUWA 3 expert panel report) Total Organic Carbon < 3 mg/L (or an equivalent level of public health protection, based on a regulatory bromate standard of 5 μg/L and the CUWA 4 expert panel report) Chloride 250 mg/L,150 mg/L (Same as D-1641 and the current Sacramento-San Joaquin Bay Delta Water Quality Control Plan) Nutrients 10 mg/L, no increase in nitrate levels